 Social etiquette plays a vital role in how we interact with others, whether at a dinner table, in the workplace, or on social media.
 In a world where communication moves quickly and cultural norms evolve constantly, mastering proper behavior is essential.
-Understanding social etiquette and manners can help you build stronger relationships, avoid misunderstandings, and present yourself with confidence.
+Understanding etiquette and manners can help you build stronger relationships, avoid misunderstandings, and present yourself with confidence.

 Table of Contents